Affordable housing project contractors to sue gov’t over non-payment since 2007

 The reliefs being sort by the contractors are; Payment of retention, payment of additional works after last payment certificate, compensation, damages, interest on payment and punitive cost.

-A letter of notice of intention to commence suit written to the Minister of Works and Housing, Atta Akyea and State Housing Company, by Lawyer of the aggrieved constructors intercepted by Starr News explained that, about 18 contractors signed an agreement with the Ministry of Works and Housing individually on July 10, 2007, to commence work on the Affordable Housing Project in Koforidua Effiduase, an intervention by then John Agyekum Kufuor led the government to provide cost-effective housing projects to Government workers.
+A letter of notice of intention to commence suit written to the Minister of Works and Housing, Atta Akyea and State Housing Company, by Lawyer of the aggrieved constructors intercepted by Starr News, explained that, about 18 contractors signed an agreement with the Ministry of Works and Housing individually on July 10, 2007 to commence work on the Affordable Housing Project in Koforidua Effiduase, an intervention by then John Agyekum Kufuor-led government to provide cost-effective housing projects to Government workers.

 They were awarded contract letters dated June 8, 2007.

 The aggrieved Contractors say, they embraced the project with zeal and worked to reach various stages of completion.
-However, due to the inability of the Ministry to supply the needed materials for the project, the same was stalled, having sunk in their own resources to reach the present stage of the project.
+However, due to inability of the Ministry to supply the needed materials for the project , same was stalled , having sank in their own resources to reach the present stage of the project .

 The Contractors said, “not long ago at site meeting in Koforidua with the President of the Republic and subsequently, in another meeting with the Deputy Minister of the Ministry in Accra, my clients were given assurance to exercise patience as the Government was sourcing for funds to continue with the project, but nothing was heard on the matter again”.